Rose Geranium Essential Oil

 Strength of Initial Aroma

-Floral, somewhat rosy, green.
-Similar to Geranium (Pelargonium graveolens/Pelargonium asperum) but with a slightly more rosy aroma.
+Rose Geranium Essential Oil smells floral, somewhat rosy and green.
+It is similar in aroma to Geranium (Pelargonium graveolens/Pelargonium asperum) but has a slightly more rosy fragrance.

 Rose Geranium Essential Oil Uses

 - Dull Skin

 Source: Julia Lawless, The Encyclopedia of Essential Oils (Updated Edition) (London: Harper Thorsons, 2014), 100-101.

 The major constituents found in Rose Geranium Oil are similar to those of traditional Geranium Essential Oil, but do refer to the GC/MS report for the specific oil that you are working with.

 Essential Oil Safety Edition 2 does not include a safety profile specific to Pelargonium roseum.
 The contraindications and safety precautions for Rose Geranium Oil are likely similar to those of traditional Geranium Essential Oil, but safety considerations are contingent upon the exact composition of the specific oil that you are working with.